Eligibility & Prerequisites

 - Completion of nursing prerequisite courses from a regionally accredited institution with a grade of C or higher.

 - Minimum 3.0 prerequisite cumulative grade point average (GPA) on a 4.0 scale.

 - Minimum 3.0 cumulative grade point average (GPA) on a 4.0 scale.

 - Minimum 3.0 nursing program grade point average (GPA) on a 4.0 scale.

 Meeting the minimum eligibility requirements does not guarantee admission to the RN-BS program.

-Completion of all nine nursing prerequisite courses listed below is required prior to entry into the nursing program.
+Completion of all nursing prerequisite courses listed below is required prior to entry into the nursing program.
 An applicant can have up to three prerequisite courses not started or in-progress by the application deadline.
 All prerequisite courses must have a Grade of C or better.
 It is the applicant's responsibility to submit updated transcripts to ensure the review of the application.

 - Human Anatomy

 - Elementary Chemistry